-KSLA News 12's Doug Warner has returned to Shreveport and his native Louisiana as an anchor and reporter after six years at Oklahoma City's CBS affiliate KWTV.
+KSLA News 12 This Morning anchor Doug Warner returned to Shreveport and his native Louisiana as an anchor and reporter after six years at Oklahoma City's CBS affiliate KWTV.
 Doug is our morning show co-anchor and also contributes as a reporter, focusing on Bossier and Webster Parishes.
 He also loves working with the weather department, chasing storms during KSLA News 12's severe weather coverage.

 Doug was born and raised in DeRidder and later graduated college at McNeese State University in Lake Charles.
 Doug got his start on air just months after graduation at a small start-up news station in Lake Charles.
 Doug worked as a sports anchor and reporter at KVHP before moving to Beaumont, Texas and working with the sports department at KBMT.
 While at KBMT, he traveled to Hawaii to cover the Lamar Cardinals at the Mauii Classic basketball tournament.
 Doug would later moved to KFDM in Beaumont as weekend sports anchor and reporter.